apache/seatunnel-website/blog/2025-03-19-Data_Pipeline_Tutorial_Synchronizing_from_MySQL_to_PostgreSQL_Based_on_Apache_SeaTunnel.md

 # Task Submission and Monitoring

-Once your configuration file is ready, submit the job using the SeaTunnel command-line tool:
+Once your configuration file is ready, submit the job using the SeaTunnel command-line tool：

 ```
 ./bin/start-seatunnel.sh --config /path/to/config.yaml --async
 ```

-**Key Parameters:**
+**Key Parameters：**

--   `--config`: Specifies the path to your configuration file.
+-   `--config`： Specifies the path to your configuration file.
--   `--async`: Submits the job asynchronously, allowing the command line to exit while the job continues in the background.
+-   `--async`： Submits the job asynchronously, allowing the command line to exit while the job continues in the background.

 After submission, you can monitor the job via SeaTunnel’s cluster UI.
 In version 2.3.9, SeaTunnel provides a visual interface where you can view job logs, execution status, and data throughput details.